team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ---
 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors function takes in an image path and options object as parameters.
+The getUniqueColors async function takes an image path and options as inputs.
 It uses the Jimp library to read the image from the provided path.
-It then initializes a JavaScript Set to store unique colors.

-The function scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and converts it to a numeric color integer value using Jimp's rgbaToInt method.

-For any pixel that is not fully transparent (alpha not equal to 0), it adds the color integer to the Set.
-This ensures only unique colors get added.

-Finally, it converts the Set into an Array and returns it, containing the unique colors present in the image.
+It then iterates through every pixel in the image, extracts the color values (RGB + alpha channel) of each pixel, converts those values to an integer, and adds that integer to a Set.
+Sets only contain unique values, so it is collecting the unique colors in the image.
+Finally, it converts the Set into an Array and returns it, containing integers representing all the unique colors in the provided image.

 ### Code Type